xunne899/tgc-18-project-2-react/README.md

 #### PDF

-- Test case for each feature and its functionality can be found here [here](./test_case.pdf).
+- Test case for each feature and its functionality can be found [here](./test_case.pdf).
 - Please download the file for better view

 #### Excel

-- Test case for each feature and its functionality can be found here [here](./test_case.xlsx).
+- Test case for each feature and its functionality can be found [here](./test_case.xlsx).
 - Please download the file for better view

 ### Mobile Responsiveness